Theo-Marshall/SHIFTR-Hardware/README.md

 This parameter is set by Zwift in normal SIM mode as `0x53`(= 83 dec) and equals (as the unit is $5·10^{-5}$) a value of 0.00415 which is kind of an "Asphalt Road" and also the default mentioned in the FE-C docs.
 The steepness of a hill will be provided by Zwift in terms of percentage grade $G$.

-Regarding the aerodynamic drag the head/tailwind $V_{hw} (m/s)$ isn't been taken into account from Zwift and is assumed 0.
+Regarding the aerodynamic drag the head/tailwind $V_{hw} (m/s)$ isn't taken into account from Zwift and is assumed 0.
 But the faster your groundspeed $V_{gs} (m/s)$ is, the more force the air pushes against you.
 Your airspeed $V_{as} (m/s)$ is the speed that the wind strikes your face, and it is the sum of your groundspeed $V_{gs}$ and the headwind speed $V_{hw}$.
 As well, you and your bike present a certain frontal area $A (m^2)$ to the air.
 The larger this frontal area, the more air you have to displace, and the larger the force the air pushes against you.
 The air density $Rho (kg/m^3)$ is also important.
 The more dense the air, the more force it exerts on you.
-Then there is another dimensionless parameter, called the "Drag Coefficient", or $C_{d}$, that captures other effects, like the slipperyness of your clothing and the degree to which air flows laminarly rather than turbulently around you and your bike.
+Then there is another dimensionless parameter, called the "Drag Coefficient", or $C_{d}$, that captures other effects, like the slipperiness of your clothing and the degree to which air flows laminarly rather than turbulently around you and your bike.
 Having all the values we can calculate as follows:

 #### Calculate total geared force